 Some details not covered in that article that will be useful as you explore the API:

-You may also be interested in this article about linking a repo via the API.
-And, always be sure to exercise great care with handling your API tokens, since they have the same access to all sites/accounts that you do in our admin UI!
+And, please always be sure to exercise great care with handling your API tokens, since they have the same access to all sites and accounts that you do in our admin UI!

 Let us know what you think.